 Mike, our tour guide, gave us a quick run down of the food we were going to eat - North Eastern style Chinese steamed dumplings - an overview of the plates, bowls and cups on the table and how each is intended to be used for those not familiar, plus quick guide to the sauces: black vinegar, soy sauce and chili oil.

 We sampled a few different steamed dumplings: shrimp, egg & chive, winter melon, glass noodles and tofu, had some tea and had a chance to see dumplings being made.
+This was a great way to start the tour.
+Small, light bites with loads of flavour!

-Just down the street from Mother's Dumplings is Mashion Bakery, where stopped for freshly made, flaky egg tarts.
+Just down the street from Mother's Dumplings is Mashion Bakery, where we stopped for freshly made, flaky egg tarts.

 Chinese Traditional Bun